Whiplash (band)

 Whiplash is an American thrash metal band formed in 1984 in Passaic, New Jersey.
-The band has been centered around guitarist and vocalist Tony Portaro, who is the only constant member of the lineup.
+They have been centered around guitarist and vocalist Tony Portaro, who is the only remaining original member of the band.
 Despite never achieving major success, Whiplash has been recognized as one of the first East Coast thrash metal bands in the 1980s, and they are also notable for featuring drummer Tony Scaglione, who had been in and out of Whiplash since its inception and was a temporary fill-in for Dave Lombardo in Slayer on the latter's Reign in Blood tour.

 History

-The original lineup of Tony Portaro, Tony Scaglione and Tony Bono recorded their debut album Power and Pain for Roadrunner Records in 1986.
-Joe Cangelosi replaced Tony Scaglione that same year when the latter left for a seven-week tour with Slayer.
-Joe Cangelosi recorded Ticket to Mayhem in 1987 with the two Tonys.
+The original lineup of Tony Portaro, Tony Scaglione and Tony Bono recorded their debut album Power and Pain, released on Roadrunner Records in 1986.
+Joe Cangelosi replaced Scaglione that same year when the latter left for a seven-week tour with Slayer.
+Cangelosi recorded Ticket to Mayhem in 1987 with the two Tonys.
 In 1989, Glenn Hansen joined the band as the new singer for the album titled Insult to Injury.
 The band split up due to business reasons, but reunited in 1995 after Portaro and Scaglione joined forces in a revamped lineup of Billy Milano's M.O.D. for a European tour.
-Whiplash released two further albums, Cult of One and Sit, Stand, Kneel, Prey before the three Tonys recorded a final album together in 1998, Thrashback.
+Whiplash released two further albums, Cult of One (1996) and Sit Stand Kneel Prey (1997), before the three Tonys recorded a final album together, Thrashback (1998), and then the band once again broke up in 1999.

 Bassist Tony Bono died in 2002 after suffering a heart attack, at the age of 38.

 In 2009, founding member Tony Portaro and Joe Cangelosi reformed the band, adding bassist Rich Day, and recorded Unborn Again, released in September 2009.
 Whiplash played many festivals in Europe that year including Wacken Open Air in Germany, Jalometalli festival in Finland and shows in Italy, Norway, Mexico and Colombia.

 In 2010, the band took a limited break due to personal legal reasons.
 In early December 2010, Tony Portaro announced the return of their original drummer, Tony Scaglione, to the band.
 They recruited New York bassist David DeLong, a Pennsylvania-Dutch native, with music influences from the 1980s New York metal/hardcore/punk scene.
 However, after two weeks, Tony Scaglione announced personal scheduling issues became his priority.
 With the help of Ben Ward of Orange Goblin and Nathan Perrier of Alabaster Suns, Labrat and Capricorns, Dan "Loord" Foord (SikTh) entered into the band.